 The Holly Company complex in Lockport burned in 1904 but by then the company had expanded the Buffalo plant and continued manufacturing at that location.

 The manufacturing of Holly System of direct pressure water supply and fire protection for cities, towns and villages brought wealth and prosperity to the community employing more than 500 men in the industrial complex.
 Water supply and fire protection ultimately were constructed in over 220 cities.

 The Holly Steam Combination Co. was incorporated in 1877 with a capital stock of $25,000.
 The city of Lockport gave the company a franchise permitting them to open trenches for the purpose of laying wooden pipe.
 By 1879 approximate 5,000 of pipe had been laid.
 The company established a boiler house, on Elm St.

 On January 19, 1881 the Holly Steam Co. combination Co. was reorganized and became the ADSCO.

 Holly Manufacturing Co.
-1872 states in its’ THIRD ANNUAL ANNOUNCEMENT “Fire to your doors in pipes as gas and ware are fulfilling every requirement of fire in dwellings warm your apartments cook your food, was, dry and iron your clothes, run your steam engines, clear the snow from the streets heat and ventilate your school-houses and public buildings and in act do all and everything that either fire or water (for steam is both)”
+1872 states in it’s THIRD ANNUAL ANNOUNCEMENT “Fire to your doors in pipes as gas and water are fulfilling every requirement of fire in dwellings – warm your apartments cook your food, wash, dry and iron your clothes, run your steam engines, clear the snow from the streets, heat and ventilate your school-houses and public buildings and in fact do all and everything that either fire or water (for steam is both) can do”